ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction

 \textbf{Stage \uppercase\expandafter{\romannumeral2}: Multitask Instruction Tuning.} In this stage, we put all the instruction-following data together from five tasks in our ChartSFT.
 We employ a single model to solve all the tasks.
 Our training loss function for Stage \uppercase\expandafter{\romannumeral2} is given by

 where $\Omega$ is the set of instruction-following data from all tasks in ChartSFT and $\theta$ are the learnable weights initialized from the checkpoint in the Stage \uppercase\expandafter{\romannumeral1}.
 During training, we sample the data from each task with certain proportions as provided in our experimental setup in Appendix Sec.B.
-By multitask instructional tuning, our ChartAssistant exhibits strong performance on all the tasks without a task-specific fine-tuning process which is yet a necessary procedure for previous chart-based models \cite{liu2022matcha,masry2023unichart}.
+By multitask instructional tuning, our ChartAssistant exhibits strong performance on all the tasks.